electricimp/Usb/drivers/HIDKeyboard/README.md

 the keyboard hardware to setup key matrix poll time.
 If the command was issued successfully this class implementation expects `HIDReport.getAsync()` to generate a next keyboard state event after the desired amount of time.
-If the hardware doesn't support the command, the implementation expects to receive response from `HIDReport.getAsync()` immediately and will use a timer to implement the `IDLE` time function.
+If the hardware doesn't support the command, the implementation expects to receive a response from `HIDReport.getAsync()` immediately and will use a timer to implement the `IDLE` function.

 #### stopPoll()